 This key combination finds the location of the Lowest value or the Highest value in the string.
-Before using this function you must first locate or the with STATS key.
+Before using this function you must first locate to or the with STATS key.
 This tells the unit which value you want to locate, the Lowest or the Highest.
-For example; if you want to locate the lowest value then stats key must display when you press SATA+STATS then it jumps to the location in the string that contains the lowest value.
+For example; if you want to locate the lowest value then stats key must display to want to locate the lowest value then it jumps to the location in the string that contains the lowest value.
 The same process is used to find the highest value.
 This function is primarily intended for CF-Mode because it is a bit cumbersome in CE mode.